barryclark/jekyll-now/_posts/2017-10-7-Media-school.md

 I promised myself that if I would make it to the finals, I would start a blog to communicate my research and ideas to a wider audience.
 Last Monday the competition ended.
 Though I did not make it to the top three, the other seven finalist and myself gave it all to show that being a scientist is the coolest job in the world!
 In the last month, I had the incredible opportunity to grow as a communicator.
 Could there be a better first blog post than sharing some of the things I learned at the media school?

 Below are the seven most important points I will remember from the my education as a science communicator.
+For the more visually inclined people, you can view some of my sketchnotes of the media school [here](https://drive.google.com/file/d/0B-WzNfc6RqhaQVRFZkhEOWlnejA/view?usp=sharing).

 ## Good elevator pitch